 you are wondering how you can act in your professional practice and daily life to change your carbon balance.

-you are wondering how to change your lifestyle to become more environmentally responsible.
+you ask yourself how to change your and your team habits and to become more environmentally responsible.

 you wonder how, in the context of your actions and programmes, you can awaken and nourish the reflection of your audience.